sammcj/smcleod/_posts/2019-08-08-camels-and-unicorns.md

 ## Stop trying to hire with titles like ‘DevOps Engineer’ or Cloud Engineer’

+"DevOps is ... not a job title"

+"It's more of a cultural practice, like innovation, and it makes just as little sense hiring "innovation engineers" and expecting your organisation to be innovative, without also creating the culture to foster innovation."
+(Joel Shea when responding to this posted on [LinkedIn](https://www.linkedin.com/posts/activity-6564991913110368256-WxFP))

 In most cases it’s clear the organisation doesn't truly know what they want or need and likely don't understand the nuances of the aspects of engineering.

 The problem is - they’re going to end up with a ‘Camel Dressed As A Unicorn’ rather than someone with deep or natural engineering understanding in the areas they most need to help see, discuss, solve problems and deliver effective and lasting solutions.